ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/counters.md

 ## Decrement a Counter

-For a counter to be useful, you need to be able to decrement it in addition to incrementing it.
-Riak counters enable you to do precisely that.
-Let's say that we hire an expert lawyer who manages to get one of our traffic tickets stricken from our record:
+Counters enable you to decrement values in addition to incrementing them as seen above.

+For example, let's say we hire an expert lawyer who gets one of the traffic tickets stricken from our record:

 ```java
 // Using the "trafficTickets" Location from above: